-0.14 Utility Easements.
+6.5 Utility Easements.

-- A. All public utility easements must be provided under or immediately adjacent to new public rightsof-way, or within other public easement areas acceptable to the Public Works Director. - B. All on-site utilities shall be placed underground unless specified otherwise by the Public Works Director.
+- A. All public utility easements must be provided under or immediately adjacent to new public rights-of-way, or within other public easement areas acceptable to the chief public works official. - B. All on-site utilities shall be placed underground unless specified otherwise by the chief public works official.

-SIGNAGE REGULATIONS.
+7. SIGNAGE REGULATIONS.